opencv/opencv/modules/videoio/doc/videoio_overview.markdown

 ![Video I/O with OpenCV](pics/videoio_overview.svg)

-Some backends such as (DSHOW) Direct Show, Video For Windows (VFW), Microsoft Media Foundation (MSMF), Video 4 Linux (V4L), etc... are interfaces to the video I/O library provided by the operating system.
+Some backends such as (DSHOW) Direct Show, Microsoft Media Foundation (MSMF), Video 4 Linux (V4L), etc... are interfaces to the video I/O library provided by the operating system.

 Some others backends like OpenNI2 for Kinect, Intel Perceptual Computing SDK, GStreamer,